ewe2/ewe2.ninja/source/content/_revolution.md

 Typical of the problems with the book is the way MacDonald reviews John Lennon.
 Like many before him, he falls into the trap of writing as if he knows the Beatles personally.
-He begins to pronounce judgment on Lennon's drug-taking; it seems partly an explanation of his approach to Lennon's songs and as a negative contrast to what was undoubtedly a purple patch for McCartney.
+He begins to pronounce judgement on Lennon's drug-taking; it seems partly an explanation of his approach to Lennon's songs and as a negative contrast to what was undoubtedly a purple patch for McCartney.
 It also appears that his disappointment with Lennon the solo artist gets 'worked back' into Beatle compositions.
 The review for [123] *Across The Universe* has been noted by many as a failure to grasp the nature of